 Rosemary does phenomenally well on the coast.
 After all, it is a Mediterranean plant in a very Mediterranean climate.

 Hydrangeas do great on the coast.
 This one is on the lee side of a building with an eastern exposure, but normally this would be a great spot for a Hydrangea, but this one is looking rather sad.
 Hydrangeas are thirsty plants and love ample moisture.
 If you plant them in fast-draining soils, you need to provide them enough water to look their best.
 You can see from the crispy mopheads that the above Hydrangea is not entirely happy. 🙁

 16. Cordyline Australis

 You can tell that these photos are from the southern Oregon coast, as some of the plants are decidedly Californian in stature.
 Here are a couple of mature Cordyline Australis – the likes of which you may not readily see on the northern coast.
 Yuccas might be a good alternative in those colder areas.

 A little past their prime, but still lovely, tough-as-nails California poppies adorn the seaside landscape.
 It doesn’t get much better than that!

-In the beautiful Pacific Northwest that we call home, we frequently receive questions about plants that do well in moist environments.
-For other parts of the country, however, we realize you might be faced with a different set of challenges.
-Consider this a comprehensive list to expedite your garden planning process, no matter what type of conditions you might live in.
-We carry many of these in our Portland Nursery and Garden Center in the Raleigh Hills Neighborhood.
+Understanding your local climate is essential to solid garden planning.
+In the beautiful Pacific Northwest that we call home, we frequently receive questions about plants that do well in the moist environment of the Portland area.
+But the Northwest presents a wide range of climates from the high deserts of Bend to the mild coastal regions of Seaside.
+Following are some ideas to help your garden planning process, no matter what type of conditions you might live in.
+We carry many of these in our Portland garden center.

-The following is a comprehensive list of trees, shrubs, perennials, and grasses and all-around wet soil plants.
-Most every Portland landscape has need for a few plants that thrive in wet soil and can be used when garden planning.
-Here are tons to choose from!
+The following is a comprehensive list of trees, shrubs, perennials, grasses, and all-around wet soil plants.
+Most every Portland landscape has a need for a few plants that thrive in moist soil.
+Here are several to choose from!

 Trees for Wet Areas